ToxicFrog/doom-mods/gzap/doc/faq.md

 Note that items created this way are dropped at your feet; you won't pick them up until you take a step.

+### Some of my checks never got delivered because of network/host issues!

+Restart the `UZDoom Client` and `UZDoom`, then connect to the game as normal.
+When you enter a level or load a saved game, it should respawn any checks that you previously collected but that the host didn't receive.

 ### I can't open the level select or inventory menu!